GPUOpen-LibrariesAndSDKs/Capsaicin/docs/development/renderer.md

 `src/core/renderers/my_renderer/my_renderer.cpp`\
 Note: It is not required that the source file has the same name as the sub-folder it is contained within.

-All new *Renderers* must inherit from the abstract base class `Renderer` using its inbuilt factory registration helper `Renderer::Registrar<T>`.
+All new *Renderers* must inherit from the abstract base class `Renderer`.
+To make the new *Renderer* searchable by the rest of the system then it should also be added to the renderer factory by also inheriting from `RendererFactory::Registrar<T>`.
 Doing so registers the new *Renderer* with the renderer factory.
 To ensure this registration works correctly the new *Renderer* must implement an empty default constructor (cannot use `=default`) as well as a static constant string containing a unique name for the *Renderer*.

 The new *Renderer* should then override all base class member functions as required.

 The member functions that need overriding are:
+- `Constructor()`:\
+ A blank constructor.
 - `std::vector<std::unique_ptr<RenderTechnique>> setupRenderTechniques(...)`:\
  This function is responsible for returning a list of all required *Render Techniques* in the order that they are required to operate during rendering.
 The return from this function transfers ownership of the *Render Techniques* to the internal framework which will then manage their lifetime after that.
-- `Constructor()`:\
- A default blank constructor.

 An example blank implementation of `my_renderer` would look like:
 ```